hikouki/qitalk/README.md

 ### Wrap qimessaging APIs

-- Qitalk.subscriber(name, function) // Recive signal to tablet from pepper.
+- Qitalk.on(name, function) // Recive signal to tablet from pepper.
-- Qitalk.raiseEvent(name, value) // Send signal to pepper from tablet.
+- Qitalk.send(name, value) // Send signal to pepper from tablet.

 ## License